Key takeaways

 - To protect your business, ensure your OEM agreement covers critical clauses like product specifications, IP ownership and licensing, pricing and payment, warranties, quality control, termination terms, and governing law

 OEMs are an essential lifeline for many businesses.
-They allow you to outsource part or all of your manufacturing, and in return, you get speed, scale, and cost savings without having to build your own factory or infrastructure.
+They let you outsource part or all of your manufacturing, and in return, you get speed, scale, and cost savings without having to build your own factory or infrastructure.

 That's backwards.

-The OEM agreement or contract should come first not after the machines are warming up.
-This is because it will ultimately determine who owns the product design.
+The OEM agreement should come first — not after the machines are warming up.
+It determines who owns the product design.
 Who pays when parts are defective.
 Who takes the fall when deadlines are missed.
-And if your OEM is overseas, it also determines whether you’ll be able to enforce your rights at all.
+And if your OEM is overseas, it also determines whether you'll be able to enforce your rights at all.

 In this guide, you'll learn: